 New(ish) to the amateur horse show community, by no means is Jamie new to the world of horses.
-In fact, some of my fondest memories growing up are of the two of us and our horses, ripping up trails like a couple of Indian children, all the while laughing like wild animals.
+In fact, some of my fondest memories growing up are of the two of us and our horses, ripping up trails, all the while laughing like wild animals.

 I guess you could say it was in our genes to love horses.
 Just as we both grew up riding together, so did our moms; and they were both the ones who introduced us to this passion/obsession.

 “My dad recently sent me a picture of me as a baby riding a horse with my mother.
 I grew up on the back of a horse!
 My mom also grew up riding horses; my whole family has always loved them and viewed them as part of the family,” says Jamie.

 Jamie and I even showed as youths together for a couple of years with trainer, Kimberly VerHage.
 But then, for Jamie, life got busy, and she took a hiatus from the show world.

 Although she continued to ride for pleasure at home and at the local barn by her house, it was not until 2013 when Jamie dove back into the show scene.
 That year Jamie became a ‘Lowe rider’ (aka, riding with trainer, Jim Lowe), and won the U.S. National Champion title in the H/A Country English Select class, with her horse Prince James SF (or as she calls him, Yamison).
 She followed 2013 with another amazing year in 2014, going Top Ten in her first ever US National’s amateur class.

 As she prepares for the 2015 show season, get to know a bit more about Jamie in our Show Season exclusive –